Tag ETA 2895

 Corum Admiral's Cup Legend 42 Gunmetal Limited Edition (ref.
 395.111.30/V705 AB10)

-This self-winding Corum Admiral’s Cup Legend 42 Gunmetal Limited Edition (ref.
-395.111.30/V705 AB10) is offered as a tribute to the first “modern” Admiral’s Cup version.
-The original was released back in 1983 and featured all the design cues that later became signature elements of the current Admiral’s Cup line: the inevitable nautical pennants serving as hour markers and the signature dodecagonal (twelve-sided) bezel.
+This self-winding Corum Admiral's Cup Legend 42 Gunmetal Limited Edition (ref.
+395.111.30/V705 AB10) comes as a tribute to the first "modern" Admiral's Cup version.
+The 1983 original featured all the design cues that later became signature elements of the current Admiral's Cup line: the inevitable nautical pennants serving as hour markers and the signature dodecagonal (twelve-sided) bezel.

 In a matter of days, the small California-based brand will start selling yet another version of its Tyndal model.
 The 2012 Xetum Tyndall PVD uses the same lug-less body design that now sports stealthy black PVD coating.
 Combined with the traditional 12h/24h scale and the instrument gauge-like design of hands and numerals, the watch that was originally designed as a hipster's toy now looks like a real tactical timekeeper designed with SWAT officers in mind.